fmalina/revisions-blocl/activism/doughnuteconomics.md

 economics, network theory, and evolutionary economics among the most dynamic fields of economic research.

-We all pay a high price when we don’t understand the dynamic systems on which our lives and livelihoods depend.
+We all pay a high price when we don't understand the dynamic systems on which our lives and livelihoods depend.

 ‘Trying to analyse capitalism while leaving out banks, debt, and money is like